gonzalomarcote/docker-gc/README.md

 # docker-gc
+Author: Gonzalo Marcote - gonzalomarcote@gmail.com

+License: GNU General Public License V3.0

+Disclaimer: For my own use.
+Use on your own (GNU GPL License).
+Don't give any support

-Simple docker garbage collection that removes exited containers and dangling images
+### Simple docker garbage collection that removes exited containers and dangling images

-## Usage
+#### Usage

 Loging to AWS repository if necessary: